learn-co-students/dc-web-042318/17-intro-to-rails/intro_to_rails_lecture_notes.md

 # Intro to Rails

 ### Objectives

-*After this lesson, students will be able to:*
+_After this lesson, students will be able to:_

-- Create a new Rails application
+* Create a new Rails application
-- Describe similarities between Sinatra routing & Rails routing
+* Describe similarities between Sinatra routing & Rails routing
-- Generate a controller
+* Generate a controller
-- Create actions/methods for a RESTful controller
+* Create actions/methods for a RESTful controller
-- Create views
+* Create views
-- Generate a model
+* Generate a model
-- Create routes
+* Create routes

-### Preparation
-*Before this lesson, students should already be able to:*

-- Execute ruby code in `irb`
-- Explain the difference between HTTP request/request
-- Explain MVC
-- Describe SQL
-- Write SQL select statements

 ## Intro: What is Rails (10 mins)